-- utilizing an investment model that focuses on security selection and allocates capital to assets that balance a range of mortgage-related risks; - constructing and actively managing an investment portfolio comprised primarily of Agency RMBS and, to a lesser extent, non-Agency RMBS, designed to: - take advantage of opportunities in the Agency RMBS market by acquiring Agency RMBS on a leveraged basis; and - take advantage of opportunities in the non-Agency residential mortgage market by purchasing investment grade and non-investment grade non-Agency RMBS, including senior and subordinated securities; - opportunistically acquiring and managing other mortgage- and real estate-related assets, such as MSRs, residential whole mortgage loans and residential real properties that we would hold for appreciation and/or current income; and - opportunistically mitigating our interest rate and prepayment risk and, to a lesser extent, credit risk, by using a variety of hedging instruments.
+- utilizing an investment model that focuses on security selection and allocates capital to assets that balance a range of mortgage-related risks; - constructing and actively managing an investment portfolio comprised primarily of Agency RMBS and, to a lesser extent, non-Agency RMBS, designed to: - take advantage of opportunities in the Agency RMBS market by acquiring Agency RMBS on a leveraged basis; and - take advantage of opportunities in the non-Agency residential mortgage market by purchasing investment grade and non-investment grade non-Agency RMBS, including senior and subordinated securities; - · opportunistically acquiring and managing other mortgage- and real estate-related assets, such as MSRs and residential whole mortgage loans; and - opportunistically mitigating our interest rate and prepayment risk and, to a lesser extent, credit risk, by using a variety of hedging instruments.

 Our strategy is adaptable to changing market environments, subject to compliance with the income and other tests that will allow us to qualify and maintain our qualification as a REIT for U.S. federal income tax purposes and to maintain our exclusion from regulation as an investment company under the Investment Company Act.
-As a result, although we intend to focus on the acquisition and management primarily of Agency RMBS, and to a lesser extent, non-Agency RMBS, residential whole mortgage loans, MSRs and residential real properties, our acquisition and management decisions will depend on prevailing market conditions and our targeted asset classes may vary over time in response to market conditions.
+As a result, although we intend to focus on the acquisition and management primarily of Agency RMBS, and to a lesser extent, non-Agency RMBS, residential whole mortgage loans and MSRs, our acquisition and management decisions will depend on prevailing market conditions and our targeted asset classes may vary over time in response to market conditions.
 To the extent that we acquire MSRs, it may be necessary to hold such assets through a TRS.
 As a result, a portion of the income from such assets may be subject to U.S. corporate income tax.
 Our Manager is authorized to follow very broad investment guidelines and, as a result, we cannot predict our portfolio composition.
 We may change our strategy and policies without a vote of our shareholders.
 Moreover, although our independent trustees will periodically review our investment guidelines and our portfolio, they generally will not review our proposed asset acquisitions or asset management decisions.